John Souter, LINX Chief Executive Officer

 Malcolm Hutty, LINX Head of Public Affairs

-He has acted as an expert witness in ground-breaking court cases concerning network blocking in the UK (the Newzbin2 case, and BT.s challenge to the Digital Economy Act) and Ireland (EMI v Eircom), and has testified to Select Committee hearings of both the UK House of Commons and the House of Lords.
+Malcolm acts as Regulatory Affairs spokesman for Euro-IX, the European association of Internet Exchanges.
+He is a director of ISPA UK, and a member of a number of organisations relating to Internet regulation.
+He has acted as an expert witness in ground-breaking court cases concerning network blocking in the UK (the Newzbin2 case, BT's challenge to the Digital Economy Act) and Ireland (EMI v Eircom), and has testified to Select Committee hearings of both the UK House of Commons and the House of Lords.

 Richard Petrie, LINX Chief Technology Officer